-Austin Multi Family Properties Under Contract Down 7%
+Austin Multi Family Properties Under Contract Up 3%

-In July 2015, 43 multi-family properties went pending (under contract) in Austin compared to 46 in July 2014, marking a 7% decrease in year over year numbers.
-With significantly less inventory on the market, I don’t believe the decrease in multi-family properties had to do with a decrease in demand.
+In July 2017, 34 multi-family properties went pending (under contract) in Austin compared to 33 in July 2016, marking a 3% increase in year over year numbers.

-Austin Median Multi Family Property Median Price Up 10%
+Austin Multi Family Property Median Price Up 14%

 Median home price helps us see the distribution of multi-family properties sold and does not really give us an indication of the increase or decrease in a particular property’s market value.
 To analyze market value, we’d have to take an in depth look at a neighborhood.
 If you’re looking for something like that, please check out our Austin Property Values Report.

-Number of Multi Family Properties Taken Off the Market Down 12%
+Number of Multi Family Properties Taken Off the Market Up 217%

 If your Austin multi family property was priced right but it still didn’t find a buyer, maybe there was something else going on.
 The biggest culprits we see are incorrect info in the MLS, inaccessibility and poor marketing.
 Check out our Austin Property Marketing Plan to see how your homes would be marketed if we listed them.
 If you’d like our opinion on why your property didn’t sell email us at info@11OaksRealty.com.